Let’s Get Married for Money: Why Settling Down May Be Good for Finances!

 It really is that simple.
 With this understanding, one can quickly understand that it is not the religious ceremony or the simple act of getting married that guarantees success.
 It is the long-term commitment that makes it work.
 Love and romance are optional but when added in make it work and flow much easier.
 It’s all about teamwork and the team effort.
 It’s all about the meetings of the minds.

-Typically, when a person goes through a divorce even after a 10-year marriage or more everything that was built up over these years’ falls apart forcing a do-over!
-It is the same with any other business partnership.
+Typically, when a person goes through a divorce even after a 10-year marriage or more everything that was built up over these years’ fall apart forcing a do-over!
+It is the same as any other business partnership.

 If the enterprise is worked on, cared for, seeking a profit, then it has a high chance of success.
 If the enterprise is neglected, not focused on, not cared for, not seeking a profit, it will not succeed.

 The same goes for marriage.
 Focus and commitment are needed if you want your marriage to last.
 Just like the old saying, it takes two to tango or two brains is better than one.
 Another advantage of marriage over a regular business venture is simply knowing that both of you are always available for a business meeting when needed.
 You can even talk about business decisions in bed.
 Together you create dreams and financial goals centered into a loving relationship.

 As with any business, sometimes a person has to go through several business contracts before he actually finds the right partner.
 That one partner who will actually be compatible enough to make it work.Same as the marriage contract!
 Sometimes it is the first partner, sometimes the third partner.

 So where does the part about love and romance in marriage come into play in this very fluid legal contract?

 Love and romance are the elixirs that actually hold it together.
 In this, the marriage contract is unique among most other business and legal contracts.

 So what are the factors now to be better off financially through marriage?
 They are: